dezeroku/pagerduty-auto-ack/README.md

 Sometimes you can not acknowledge an incident manually, but you also can not really respond to it.
 These are (and should be when you are on-call) usually short moments, taking about 15-20 minutes.
-A good example here is taking a bath.
+A good example here is taking a shower.
-In such cases you may want to automatically acknowledge the incidents, to prevent loud notifications or calls.
+In such cases you may want to automatically acknowledge the incidents, to prevent loud notifications or calls from disturbing other people.

 This script monitors the incidents that are assigned to you and acks them if needed.
 At the end of execution (when stopped with C^c) it displays the incidents that it acknowledged.